uwplse/pumpkin-pi/README.md

 **Coming here from the latest PLDI 2021 draft?
 The documentation below is meant for users and is a bit out of date.
 The PLDI 2021 draft code guide can be found [here](./GUIDE.md).**

-This is DEVOID, a plugin for automatic discovery of and lifting across certain equivalences between types in Coq.
+This is PUMPKIN Pi (formerly DEVOID), a plugin for automatic discovery of and lifting across equivalences between types in Coq.
-DEVOID is a part of the [PUMPKIN PATCH](https://github.com/uwplse/PUMPKIN-PATCH) proof repair plugin suite, and is included as a dependency of PUMPKIN PATCH starting with release 0.1.
+PUMPKIN Pi is a part of the [PUMPKIN PATCH](https://github.com/uwplse/PUMPKIN-PATCH) proof repair plugin suite, and is included as a dependency of PUMPKIN PATCH starting with release 0.1.
-We call the current version of PUMPKIN PATCH with support for equivalences through DEVOID "PUMPKIN Pi."

-DEVOID began as the artifact for the ITP paper [Ornaments for Proof Reuse in Coq](http://tlringer.github.io/pdf/ornpaper.pdf), but has since been extended.
-A version of DEVOID that corresponds to the
+PUMPKIN Pi began as DEVOID, the artifact for the ITP paper [Ornaments for Proof Reuse in Coq](http://tlringer.github.io/pdf/ornpaper.pdf).
-ITP camera-ready can be found in [this release](http://github.com/uwplse/ornamental-search/releases/tag/itp+equiv).
+It has since been extended.
+A version of PUMPKIN Pi that corresponds to the ITP camera-ready can be found in [this release](http://github.com/uwplse/ornamental-search/releases/tag/itp+equiv).
-There is an arXiv paper on the PUMPKIN Pi extension (https://arxiv.org/abs/2010.00774) with support for equivalences beyond ornaments.
+A pre-print of our PLDI 2021 paper [here](https://arxiv.org/abs/2010.00774).

-Given two types A and B that are related in certain ways, DEVOID can search for and prove the relation between those types, then lift functions and proofs between them.
+Given two types A and B that are related in certain ways, PUMPKIN Pi can search for and prove the relation between those types, then lift functions and proofs between them.
 The following relations are currently supported automatically: